giampierosalvi/NyATools/README.md

 2) a list of applications that are in `newExport.xlsx` but not in `oldExport.xlsx`
 3) the applications that are in both files but with different personal numbers

 The script also saves the rows that should be added to your local file in `diff.xlsx`.
+In the output the information included in the "ADDITIONAL INFO" column will be split into the following columns:
+* Degree
+* Credits: total number of credits in the degree
+* Date: date of completion
+* Country: country of origin
+* University and extra info

-It will also parse the "ADDITIONAL INFO" column that contains comma separated fields with information about the degree, total number of credits, country and university.
-In this last case, some magic is performed to avoid cases when commas are used within the same field.
+To do this, some magic is performed to avoid cases when commas are used within the same field.

 NOTE: NyA exports in `xls` format, whereas the script only works with `xlsx`.
 When you export from NyA, you will have to open the file in Excel or LibreOffice and save as "Microsoft Excel 2007-2013 XML (.xlsx)" format.